bbuckner2092/free-code-camp-python/READMEfunctions.md

 - A collection of code that performs a specific task.
 - Helps you to organize your code better.
 - A core concept for programming in python.
+- We can give functions information in order to make them more powerful.

 ### Creating a function() taht says hi to a user.
 1. Write def.
 (It will indicate that this person is wanting to use a function.)